Already buried under snow, Great Lakes region expected to see more stormy weather this week

 This story has been updated to correct the snow total in Cassadaga, New York, to 4.5 feet, not 5.5 feet.

-Contributing to this report were Susan Haigh in Norwich, Connecticut; John Seewer in Toledo, Ohio; Ed White in Detroit; Mark Scolforo in Harrisburg, Pennsylvania; and Becky Bohrer in Juneau, Alaska.
+Contributing to this report were Susan Haigh in Norwich, Connecticut; John Seewer in Toledo, Ohio; Ed White in Detroit; Mark Scolforo in Harrisburg, Pennsylvania; Becky Bohrer in Juneau, Alaska; and Hallie Golden in Seattle.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.